28 Fun Things To Do in Cozumel, Mexico

 There are currently three ferry companies, that run from Playa del Carmen to Cozumel: Ultramar, Winjet and the new Xcaret ferry.
 All of them leave from the same ferry Terminal in Playa.
 Ultramar and Winjet leave on the hour alternating hours, and Xcaret leaves at half hour.
 There’s no need to buy tickets online, you can get them right before your trip.
 All three companies have kiosks right outside of the ferry terminal in Playa del Carmen.

-If you are taking a day trip to Cozumel, don’t buy a return ticket, unless you know for sure that you’ll be taking the same ferry on the way back.
+If you are taking a day trip to Cozumel, buy a one-way ticket, so you are not tied to one ferry company and can return on any of the three companies.
 There’s no discount for buying a round-trip ticket anyway.

 • Ultramar – 290 MXN one way